beetbox/beets/docs/plugins/importadded.rst

 ImportAdded Plugin
 ==================

-This plugin is useful when an existing collection is imported and the time when albums and items were added should be preserved.
+The ``importadded`` plugin is useful when an existing collection is imported and the time when albums and items were added should be preserved.

 To use the ``importadded`` plugin, enable it in your configuration (see